 Third, false teachers often live the opposite of what they preach.
 If you watch carefully, you can see that something doesn't add up.
 This isn't to say that the only true Christian is a Christian who never sins.
 But a teacher who claims Christ and then practices sin is "walking in darkness" (1 John 1:5–6).
 John speaks of the practice of sin and the practice of righteousness.
 If we practice something, it means we follow after it, we try to get better at it, and we seek to become accomplished at it.
 "No one born of God makes a practice of sinning, for God's seed abides in him, and he cannot keep on sinning because he has been born of God.
 By this it is evident who are the children of God, and who are the children of the devil: whoever does not practice righteousness is not of God, nor is the one who does not love his brother" (1 John 3:9–10).

 To learn more, read Galatians, 2 Peter, 1 John, 2 John, and Jude.
-These books contain a lot of information about false teachers.
-If you have been taken in by a false teacher, it can be very difficult to trust anyone again, but remember that you can always trust God (Proverbs 3:5–6).
+These epistles contain a lot of information about false teachers.
+If you have been taken in by a false teacher, it can be very difficult to trust anyone again, but remember that you can always trust God and His Word (Proverbs 3:5–6).

 What is the key to recognizing false teachers?

 Should Christians allow false teachers into their homes?